-Our belief then becomes the same as those claiming to be atheists in that everything done on earth is by human hands.
+Our belief then becomes the same as those claiming to be atheists.
+Sadly, they believe everything done on earth is by human hands.

 When we rely solely on our own resources and abilities to do impossible tasks, we tend to become arrogant.

-This might work for a short while but what about when something comes along that is totally out of our control and beyond our means?
+But, what happens when something comes along that is totally out of our control and beyond our means?